spoofax-shell-2016/doc/doc/project-plan.md

 ## Methodologies and tooling

 During this project we will work using the SCRUM methodology with weekly sprints.
-We propose to meet weekly with the TU coach to discuss the past and next weeks and the overall progress of the project.
+We propose to meet weekly (on mondays at 11.00) with the TU coach to discuss the past and next weeks and the overall progress of the project.

 Our backlog, current and completed sprints will be managed using Trello.
 Trello will also be used to communicate documents to the client and the TU coach.

 We will use pull-based development using GitHub.
 GitHub Issues will be used to track issues (all of this will be linked to Trello in one way or another).
-To facilitate this, an organization will be created on GitHub which will fork the relevant Spoofax repositories.
-Each of us will then fork these repositories to our private GitHub accounts.
+To facilitate this, we will be given our own repository within the Metaborg organization.
+Each of us will then fork this repository to our private GitHub accounts.
+We will also use one private repository to hold all the documents (e.g. this document, the research project, et cetera) supporting our project.

 Since Spoofax is an already existing project, we will use whichever tools are already being used.
 This means that we will use: